NECOTIS/Adeli-Timbre-Hierarchical-Model/README.md

 # References and acknowledgements

-This work is a reimplementation of the cochlear filterbank by Adeli et al.
+This work is a reimplementation of the timbre model proposed by Adeli et al.
 ```
 @article{adeli_flexible_2016,
 	title = {A {Flexible} {Bio}-{Inspired} {Hierarchical} {Model} for {Analyzing} {Musical} {Timbre}},